-Cardiff Rugby v Stade Toulousain (Sat)
+Cardiff Rugby 7-39 Toulouse

-Heineken Champions Cup: Cardiff Rugby v Stade Toulousain (Sat)
+Heineken Champions Cup: Cardiff Rugby 7-39 Toulouse

 Last updated on .From the section Welsh Rugby